kanthaus/kanthaus.online/user/pages/40.governance/25.positionsAndEvaluations/default.en.md

 ### 3. Position outcome and feedback (~5 minutes)
 You will receive feedback immediately regarding which Position you are offered and further feedback if you weren't offered the Position you applied for.

-_*Right now Members do not get reevaluated.
-There are already plans to alter the Constitution to introduce it._

----

-_The following flowchart visualizes the positions at Kanthaus as defined in the [Collective Agreements](../collectiveagreements/) (Visitors) and the [Constitution](../constitution/) (Volunteers and Members.)_